NuevoFoundation/workshops/content/english/linux-basics/activity-2.md

 ### Where in the file system are you?

-The Linux command “pwd” will display your current location.
+The Linux command `pwd` will display your current location.
 This stands for Print Working Directory

 Try it:
 ```